More information is available on the visiting page

 We hope that staff members are able to speak to their immediate line manager about any concerns, but if support is needed to do this, they can link in with our Trust Freedom to Speak Up Guardian or their local Freedom to Speak Up Champions.
 Staff members local Trade Union representative can also offer help and support through this process.

-As the Director of Nursing, I feel passionately about patient safety, quality and standards.
+As the chief nursing officer, I feel passionately about patient safety, quality and standards.

 We need to strive for quality and make sure that the patient experience is always a good one and because of this, it is important that all staff are aware of our Freedom to Speak Up Policy and their duty in terms of speaking out when they see things that are not right.